Nell (film)

 Nell is a 1994 American drama film directed by Michael Apted from a screenplay written by William Nicholson.
-The film stars Jodie Foster (who also produced) as Nell Kellty, a young woman who has to face other people for the first time after being raised by her mother in an isolated cabin.
+The film stars Jodie Foster (who also produced) as Nell Kellty, a young North Carolina woman who has to face other people for the first time after being raised by her mother in an isolated cabin in the Great Smoky Mountains.
 Liam Neeson, Natasha Richardson, Richard Libertini, and Nick Searcy are featured in supporting roles.
 Based on Mark Handley's play Idioglossia, the script for Nell was developed by co-producer Renée Missel and was inspired by Handley's time living in the Cascade Mountains in the 1970s, and the story of Poto and Cabengo, twins who created their own language.

-Nell received a limited release on December 16, 1994, before expanding into wide release on December 23.
+Nell received a limited release on December 16, 1994, before expanding into wide release on December 23 by 20th Century Fox in the United States, with PolyGram Filmed Entertainment releasing in other territories.
 The film received mixed reviews from critics upon its release, with praise for the direction, score, and performances, but criticism for its execution and limited exploration of the titular character.
 Despite this, it was a box office success, grossing over $106 million worldwide on a $24.5 million production budget.

 Foster's performance was widely praised and brought her various awards and nominations.
 She won the inaugural Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Leading Role and was nominated for the Academy Award for Best Actress and the Golden Globe Award for Best Actress – Motion Picture Drama.
 The film also received two additional nominations at the 52nd Golden Globe Awards for Golden Globe Award for Best Motion Picture – Drama, and Best Original Score.